Elastic Shape Analysis of Movement Data: Curves as Data Objects

 \subsection{Conventional discrete summaries}

-Most relevant studies of GRF data, such as those in \citet{messier.1992.kneeoa}, \citet{hunt.2006.associations}, \citet{zeni.2009.differences}, and \citet{wiik.2017.abnormal}, focus on discrete summaries (also called landmarks) rather than analyzing the full curves.
+Most relevant studies of GRF data, such as those in \citet{messier.1992.kneeoa}, \citet{hunt.2006.associations}, \citet{zeni.2009.differences}, and \citet{wiik.2017.abnormal}, rely on discrete summaries (also called landmarks) rather than analyzing the full curves.
 These discrete summaries typically correspond to critical subphases of stance during gait, such as the first and second vGRF peaks (heel-strike and toe-off) and positive and negative peaks of the apGRF curve (braking and propulsion).
 In contrast, mlGRF curves are highly variable and therefore more challenging to interpret and summarize \citep{costello.2021.oac}.
 Consequently, GRF studies primarily analyze only the vGRF and apGRF directions.

-Traditionally, greater attention has been given to the first vGRF peak, as heel-strike is a primary indicator of compressive joint loads and has been consistently linked to knee OA onset and progression.
+Traditionally, the first vGRF peak has been of greater interest, as heel-strike is a significant factor in joint compressive loads and has been consistently linked to knee OA onset and progression.
 However, recent work by \citet{buck.2024.biomechanical} (and references therein) indicated that the valley (reflecting mid-stance) and the second peak of the vGRF curve are better predictors of knee OA-related symptoms.

 In this analysis, we focus on three conventional discrete summaries: (1) the first vGRF peak, (2) the apGRF braking peak, and (3) the apGRF propulsion peak.
-Throughout the remainder of this paper, we refer to the 3-dimensional vector containing these landmark values as the \textit{conventional discrete summary predictors}.
+Throughout the remainder of this paper, we refer to the 3-dimensional vector containing these landmark values as the \textit{conventional discrete summaries}.
 While other landmark choices could have been analyzed, as discussed in the preceding paragraphs, these three were selected because they are the most commonly studied GRF features in biomechanical research on knee OA.

 The first vGRF peak is defined in the references aforementioned as the maximum value within the first $50\%$ (0-$50\%$, heel-strike to midstance) of the stance phase (0-$50\%$) (0-0.5 on the horizontal axis in Figure~\ref{fig:curvepreprocess}).
 Similarly, the apGRF braking peak is defined as the minimum value over the first $50\%$ of the stance phase, and the apGRF propulsion peak is defined as the maximum value over the second $50\%$ ($50-100\%$, mid-stance to toe-off) of the stance phase (0.5-1.0 on the horizontal axis in Figure~\ref{fig:curvepreprocess}).